 We do not believe that we are an "investment company" under the Investment Company Act of 1940, as amended.
 As sole manager of NCM LLC, we control NCM LLC, and our interest in NCM LLC is not an "investment security" as that term is used in the Investment Company Act of 1940.
 If we were to stop participating in the management of NCM LLC, our interest in NCM LLC could be deemed an "investment security" for purposes of the Investment Company Act of 1940.
 Generally, a company is an "investment company" if it owns investment securities having a value exceeding 40% of the value of its total assets (excluding U.S. government securities and cash items).
 Our sole material asset is our equity interest in NCM LLC.
-A determination that such asset was an investment security could result in our being considered an investment company under the Investment Company Act of 1940.
-As a result, we would become subject to registration and other burdensome requirements of the Investment Company Act of 1940 could restrict our business activities, including our ability to issue securities.
+A determination that such asset was an investment security could result in our being considered an investment company Act.
+In addition, the requirements of the Investment Company Act of 1940 could restrict our business activities, including our ability to issue securities.